Sadhira/Blood-Vessels/README.md

 # Blood-Vessels

 Machine Learning to detect blood vessels and their crossing points in fundus images, photographs of the back of the eye.
-Matlab was used for preprocessing, and Python with frontend Keras and backend Theano for primary processing.

 Pre-processing done in Matlab to generate customised ground truth from MNIST images.
-Primary and post processing performed using Python with the Jupyter IDE.
+Primary and post processing performed using Python, using frontend Keras and backend Theano, with the Jupyter IDE.
 Inspired by UberNet and U-Net.

 ### Final Network
 ![Network Structure](https://github.com/Sadhira/Blood-Vessels/blob/master/Network%20Structure.png)